mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 ...
 {% endhighlight %}

-Git also provides __git bisect__ which helps in pinpointing the culprit out of those commits by testing good and bad versions.
+In case you missed it, git also provides __bisect__ subcommand which helps in pinpointing the culprit out of those commits by testing good and bad versions.
 Nevertheless the software and hardware vendors would normally take care of the search at this level.
 Once the commit or commits needed are known I can get in which branch was applied in the downstream tree:

 {% highlight shell %}
   $ git branch --contains cc2af34db9a5b5222eefdc25fd1265e305df9f2e